Winter 2002 News From the Farm

 to work under saddle soon to continue her training.

-I've had time to work with Raasay more since Farmers Market ended and
+I've had time to work with Raasay more since Farmers Market

 he is making excellent

 progress.
-He's quite comfortable longeing in saddle and bridle or harness,
+He's quite comfortable longeing in saddle and bridle or

-is ground driving nicely, and has started dragging some lightweight poles
+is ground driving nicely, and has started dragging some lightweight

 in harness.
-He takes all these new things in stride and is a pleasure to
+He takes all these new things in stride and is a pleasure

 work with.
 He'll be ready to start pulling a cart soon, and I'm really